Big Hounds and Little Hounds and Honorary Hounds

 It’s hard to know where to begin Crumble’s story.
 He was found as a stray in South Carolina and was severely underweight, suffering from what the shelter thought was heartworm, glaucoma, hypothyroidism, skin infections, cryptorchidism, and a urinary tract infection.

 Because of the kindness of a community of animal lovers, Crumble was able to hitch a ride to Ohio where we took him into our Sanctuary.
 As soon as Crumble arrived, the veterinarians went to work to further diagnose and treat his health problems.
-Crumble is thought to be at least 10 years of age, the vets found that Crumble was a victim of violence and was shot.
+Crumble was thought to be at least 10 years of age when he arrived and the vets found that Crumble was a victim of violence and was shot.

 What was thought to be glaucoma is actually severe trauma to his left eye, which has left him with little to no vision and frequent infections.
 Chest x-rays show that not only is Crumble’s heart enlarged, but he is filled with buckshot that has migrated to various parts of his body.